 - Insult Backfire: This exchange."Lord President": It is beyond the comprehension of your puny mind.Fourth Doctor: Yes my pu- Well it may be puny, but it works!

-- Leaning on the Fourth Wall: The first proper line in episode four, which came out after a lengthy Schedule Slip.Evil Doctor: Years have passed and I have waited.
+- Leaning on the Fourth Wall: The first proper line in Episode 4, which came out after a lengthy Schedule Slip.Evil Doctor: Years have passed and I have waited.

-- Meanwhile, in the Future...: The Sontaran invasion - which takes place in 1415 - is given the subtitle "Meanwhile."
-Though it's unclear when exactly The Doctors are at the moment ("The President" only tells them where The First Doctor is.) so this might not actually be inaccurate.
+- Meanwhile, in the Future...: The Sontaran invasion - which takes place in 1415 - is given the subtitle "Meanwhile".
+Though it's unclear when exactly the Doctors are at the moment (the "Lord President" only tells them where the First Doctor is), so this might not actually be inaccurate.

-- Mr. Exposition: K9, The Evil Doctor, The Twelth Doctor and The Tenth Doctor are all this at various points, as they are all portrayed by impressionist Jonathon Carley and Babelcolour himself, not stock audio from the show.
+- Mr. Exposition: K-9, the Evil Doctor, the Twelth Doctor, and the Tenth Doctor are all this at various points, as they are all portrayed by impressionist Jonathon Carley and Babelcolour himself, not stock audio from the show.
 (Though Ten still has David Tennant's original voice in some of his scenes.)

 - Pinball Protagonist: The various incarnations of the Doctor border on this, as they realise that part of the adventure is Already Done for You.
 Though this is a unusual example, as the man who went there and did it is their future self.
-We are just not seeing it from his perspective.
+We're just not seeing it from his perspective.

 - Also, the Big Bad and his victims are alternate and previous versions of the same man, respectively.
-This means that - aside from K9 - The Doctor is the only character with a major role in the story.
+This means that aside from K-9, the Doctor is the only character with a major role in the story.